Danish | 1929-2008

 In 2010 the Department of Prints & Drawings, British Museum, London acquired a group of gouaches; and Hedegaard’s painting Green & yellow – with which he had been a prizewinner in the 1974 John Moores Liverpool Painting Exhibition – was included in This could happen to you at Ikon Gallery, Birmingham.

 Rocket presented its first exhibition of Peter Hedegaard in 2010, and the major painting Green & yellow and a group of smaller works were acquired by the Daimler Art Collection, Germany.
 In 2012 Southampton City Art Gallery and the V&A both acquired groups of screenprints.
 In 2018 RISD Museum, Rhode Island, USA acquired a gouache.
+In 2018 the Ashmolean Museum, Oxford acquired a group of screenprints.

 The first monograph on the work of Peter Hedegaard has been published in May 2019 by The Rocket Press – with a biographical essay by Chantal Condron, a preface by Nigel Prince & numerous colour reproductions